Creating SEO headlines to be found online

 Get straight to the point

 When thinking of the best headline, select the SEO headline keyword that best describes your content and desired impact.
 The saying is true, in this case, LESS is MORE.
-If this is a tutorial or instructional piece of content, starting your headline with “How to…” will closely correlate with the desired results of your audience.
+If this is a tutorial or instructional piece of content, starting your SEO headlines with “How to…” will closely correlate with the desired results of your audience.
 Be specific.
 Instead of labeling your post “2020 Travel Blog,” try to incorporate greater language that caters to exactly what you are highlighting in your content; such as, “Wanderlust: My Summer in Tivoli.”
 Captivate your audience, compelling them toward your next desired action for them: CLICK.

 Use at least 10 SEO keywords in your content